syncfusion-content/fileformat-docs/File-Formats/Presentation/NuGet-Packages-Required.md

 </tr>
 </table>

-N> PowerPoint Presentation to PDF conversion is supported from .NET Standard 1.4 onwards.
+N> PowerPoint Presentation to PDF conversion is supported from .NET Standard 1.4 onwards for ASP.NET Core and Xamarin.

 ## Converting PowerPoint Presentation to image